 When you get your new ID, it doesn’t replace a passport.
 This can’t be used to fly outside of the U.S., but it could be used as a second form of ID.
 It’s also not a visa, it’s just your ID taken up a notch.

-According to the Transportation Security Administration (TSA), all adult passengers (18 and above) must show valid identification at the airport to travel.
-The identification must show your picture, name, and state.
-So, it doesn’t necessarily need to be your passport, meaning you can fly domestically in the U.S. in 2021 without a valid passport for travel.
+According to the U.S. Transportation Security Administration (TSA), all adult passengers (18 and above) must show valid identification at the airport to travel.
+The identification must show your picture, name, and state of residence.
+It doesn’t necessarily need to be your passport, which means you can fly domestically in the U.S. in 2023 without a valid passport for travel.

-If you don’t have a passport, there are different identification options that are accepted, including:
+If you don’t have a passport, there are other acceptable forms of identification, including:

 - State-issued Enhanced Driver’s License

 - Border crossing card